utnet-org/utility-readonly/CONTRIBUTING.md

 Sadly at the moment framework is only compatible with Linux and MacOS, Windows is not supported yet.

-To run a local NEAR network with one node, use
+To run a local Utility network with one node, use

 ```console
 $ cargo run -p uncd -- init # generates various configs in ~/.near